bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-18-newsletter.md

   [Bitcoin Core #14168][].
-This issue, along with a number of other issues such as [Bitcoin Core #10973][] (Refactor: separate wallet from node) and [Bitcoin Core #14180][] (Run all tests even if wallet is not compiled) are part of a long-term effort to disentagle the wallet code from the server code.
+This issue, along with a number of other issues such as [Bitcoin Core #10973][] (Refactor: separate wallet from node) and [Bitcoin Core #14180][] (Run all tests even if wallet is not compiled) are part of a long-term effort to disentangle the wallet code from the server code.
 Doing so provides a number of benefits including easier code maintenance, better opportunities for testing individual components, and potentially more secure software if the wallet component is moved to its own process.